shlexware/Rayfield/Documentation.md

 	Increment = 10,
 	Suffix = "Bananas",
 	CurrentValue = 10,
+	Flag = "Slider1", -- A flag is the identifier for the configuration file, make sure every element has a different flag if you're using configuration saving to ensure no overlaps
 	Callback = function(Value)
 		-- The function that takes place when the slider changes -- The variable (Value) is a number which correlates to the value the slider is currently at